 What is meth?
 Crystal meth, or methamphetamine, is a drug that has taken the United States by storm.
 Each year, thousands of arrests are made for so-called “meth labs,” where drug users and sellers manufacture the drug at home, in hotels, or in other places.
 This drug also kills many people annually because of its intense nature, and from the dangers of meth addiction or abuse.
 The effects of meth hit users hard and fast, and it is also a very addictive narcotic.
 While police are working hard to find and punish users and producers of crystal meth, it is still a difficult road, and they are a long way from completely eradicating it from the streets.

 What is Meth?

 Meth is a highly addictive synthetic drug that affects the central nervous system.
 It consists of several chemicals, including things like drain cleaner, lye, and an ingredient used in many cold medications called pseudoephedrine.
 In most cases, it is made into a crystal-like form, but it can also appear as a powder and is typically yellow in color.
 Users will snort it like cocaine, smoke it like crack, or even inject it like heroin.
 It has several different “street” names, including crystal, ice, or crank to name a few.
-Meth is considered to be one of the most highly addictive drugs out today.
+Meth is considered to be one of the most highly addictive drugs on the market today.

 Effects and Dangers of Meth Usage